netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/acme.md

         NAME    TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)   AGE
         kuard   ClusterIP   10.103.49.171   <none>        80/TCP    13s

-5. Expose this service to outside world by creating an Ingress that is deployed on Citrix ADC CPX or VPX as Content switching virtual server.
+5. Expose this service to outside world by creating an Ingress that is deployed on Netscaler CPX or VPX as Content switching virtual server.

     **Note:** Ensures that you change the value of `kubernetes.io/ingress.class` to your ingress class on which the Citrix ingress controller is started.